RyanJarv/gocash/README.md

 This was mostly just a side project for fun.
+It does not handle race conditions currently.

 ## Goal
 Redis like caching^Wcashing  service in golang